-This website describes the three year fight the small, south west Australian town of Dunsborough has had to stop a petrol station blight its main street.
+This website describes the three-year fight the small, south-west Australian town of Dunsborough has had to stop a petrol station blight its main street.
 A street that already has two petrol stations within 300m.
-Please help us save our town’s main street.
+See here for more background.

 Dunsborough urges Puma to think again